WilliamStam/FatFree-Boilerplate/README.md

-# Welcome to this boilerplate
+# Welcome to this unofficial Fat-Free Boilerplate
-please note that this is a work in progress. let us know if you have any ideas.
+Please note that this is a work in progress.
+Let us know if you have any ideas.

-this project uses:
+This boilerplate uses:

 * Server Side
 	* FatFree - http://fatfree.sourceforge.net/